pvdlg/diffbot-java-sdk/README.md

 The error management for the Frontpage API seems inconsistent.
 When requesting the Frontpage API with a inaccessible URL sometimes Diffbot return avalid XML response with the attribute title = URL, sometimes the title is "404 not found" and sometimes an error 500 is return.
 All these different cases happens with the same url in parameter.
 Therefore there is no way for the SDK to know if there was an error in the API.
 *If an error happens on the API side, a `Frontpage` object will be return with the error message in the title attribute.*

-### Batch API: Matching request and results
-The principle of the batch API is to prepare a list of request and execute them all at once in one batch request containing a list of sub-requests.
-The batch API respond with a list of sub-responses, each one corresponding one of the sub-request.
-Diffbot doesn't provide any way to match the sub-request in a batch with the sub-results (like an id shared by a sub-request and a sub-answer).
-The SDK assumes Diffbot answers a batch request with one answer for every sub-request and keep the sub-answers in the same order as the sub-requests.

-*According the tests done that's the way Diffbot works, it preserve the order and return one sub-response for every sub-requests.*

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/vanduynslagerp/diffbot-java-sdk/trend.png)](https://bitdeli.com/free "Bitdeli Badge")